 My final thoughts on how to get over someone you slept with at work or anywhere is to not make it an issue.
 Try not to think about them at all; which is easier said than done but do your best.

-Remember what you or they did was wrong and make sure it does not happen again by using your mistake as a stepping stone into becoming a better person.
+Remember what you or they did was wrong and make sure it does not happen again by using your mistake as a stepping stone to becoming a better person.
 Never look back; keep walking forward until you forget that they ever existed.

 I believe that it’s never easy to say goodbye but if you know deep down in your heart that it is what is best for both parties involved, then all you can do is try and be strong.